A 501(c)3 organization

 Tuesdays 9 -10 AM

-Spinning succulent treats to the most seductive beats in a diverse array of sound, Lady Jam will present beautiful chaos with a mix of tracks from Nick Cave to Goldfrapp.
+Spinning succulent treats to the most seductive beats in a diverse array of sound, The Juice Box will present beautiful chaos with a mix of tracks from Nick Cave to Goldfrapp.
 This is an invitation to juice up your world and nourish your brain with a healthy elixir of sounds.

 Fridays 1 - 2 PM

 Throw a dart at the map or stop a spinning globe, ride a sound wave from your ears to the pitches which permeate through the people and places wherever the pin may be.
 Cartographer John “MudMan” Murner is your tour guide every Sunday to stimulate your sense of wonderlust with scintillating sounds surveying settlements scarcely seen and saluting the sanctuaries of rhythm that keep us all moving with a new geography each week.

 A LITTLE BIT COUNTRY, A LITTLE BIT COUNTRY CLUB

 Corralling various and sundry audio pleasures from classic honky-tonk, to top 40 pop, to obscure vinyl treasures, this virtual sonic barnyard considers the bray of the donkey equivalent to the song of the nightingale.
 From the swine to the sublime.
 And...like the host...its just a little bit country, and a little bit country club.